spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 `onChannelPropertyChange` has been replaced with an event `channelPropertyChange`.

 `onEventCall` now takes a single object as an argument.
 This is done to help with TypeScript type narrowing in switch statements.

+The event names have been capitalized with camelCase.
+So, for example `noteon` becomes `noteOn`.

+`allControllerReset` event no longer calls CC changes to default values.
+This was never intended as they are redundant when this controller exists.
+The default reset values can be accessed via the `defaultMIDIControllerValues` export.
+Locked controllers still get restored.

 ### Master parameters